It's an offence to abandon a vehicle anywhere on the highway (roads and pavements) or public land.

 - It has been stationary for a long time.

-- It's badly damaged, run down or unroadworthy - eg flat tyres, missing wheels or broken windows.
+- It's badly damaged, run down or unroadworthy - for example flat tyres, missing wheels or broken windows.

 - It has number plates missing.